-How to Grow Avocado from Seed or Pit
+How to Grow Avocado From Seed or Pit

-An avocado tree grows to approximately 70 feet tall, with alternately arranged leaves which are about 5 inches to 10 inches long.
+If you don't live in a place where avocados are grown (in the USA, only in California and Florida), you may not have ever seen a full-grown avocado tree.
+They grow to approximately 70 feet tall, with alternately arranged branches which are about 5" to 10" long.
 The flowers are very small greenish-yellow.
-The pear-shaped fruit is about 3 inches to 8 inches long, weighs between about 3.5 oz to 35 oz, and has a large seed in the center.
+The pear-shaped fruit is about 3" to 8" long, weighing between 3.5 oz to 35 oz, and has a large seed in the center.

 Here's how to grow avocados from seed or pit: